Melchi031/seat-bot/README.md

 ```
 DISCORD_TOKEN="yourPrivateDiscordToken"
 CLIENT_ID="yourPrivateApplicationId"
-GUILD_ID="yourPrivateGuildID"
 ```

-In Discord, you'll find your guild id this way : Enable developer mode > Right-click the server title > "Copy ID" For your other IDs, go to : https://discord.com/developers/applications In your App, under "General Information" you can find your "Application ID".
+For your IDs, go to : https://discord.com/developers/applications In your App, under "General Information" you can find your "Application ID".
 This number goes with CLIENT_ID in the .env file.
 In your App, under "Bot", you can find your Token.
 Click Reset Token to generate one.
 There is no way to see a previously issued token.